-In April 1918 the anarchist centres in Moscow were attacked, 600 anarchists jailed and dozens killed.
-The excuse was that the anarchists were "uncontrollable", whatever that may have meant unless it was simply that they refused to obey the Bolshevik leaders.
-The real reason was the formation of the Black Guards which had been set up to fight the brutal provocations and abuses of the Cheka (the forerunners of today's KGB).
+In April 1918, the anarchist centres in Moscow were captured by the artillery, 600 libertarians were imprisoned and dozens killed.
+The official reason was to separate the "anti-social" or "uncontrollable" elements.
+In fact it was to counter the formation of the armed Black Guards, which found it necessary to fight the counter-revolutionary manoeuvres, and the provocations and abuses of the Cheka.